Sítio do Picapau Amarelo (video game)

-Sítio do Picapau Amarelo, is a 1997 platforming video game developed by Tectoy for the Sega Master System.
-It was based on the eponymous series broadcast in the 1970s, which in turn was based on the novel series by Monteiro Lobato.
+Sítio do Picapau Amarelo, is a 1997 platform game developed by Tec Toy for the Master System.
+It is based on the eponymous series broadcast in the 1970s and 1980s, which in turn was based on the novel series by Monteiro Lobato.
 As Férias Frustradas do Pica-Pau it was released in Brazil only.
+Featuring characters design by a Brazilian comics artist Ely Barbosa.

 Gameplay

-The player chooses whether to play Pete or Emilia in the game.
-Both should go the way jumping on platforms and defeating enemies throwing objects on them, Pete with a slingshot and Emilia only stones.
+The player chooses whether to play Pedrinho (Pete) or Emília (Emilia) in the game.
+Both should go the way jumping on platforms and defeating enemies throwing objects on them, Pedrinho with a slingshot and Emília only stones.
 Throughout the game they lose points lives they can restore freeing caged birds along the way.
 However it has a very heavy control that impedes the player to give high jumps.

 Plot

-When the cook Aunt Anastacia gets sick, Pete and Emilia receive a mission to find the 5 ingredients to be able to cure her, venturing through forests found with creatures of folklore.
+When the cook Tia Nastácia (Aunt Anastacia) gets sick, Pedrinho and Emília receive a mission to find the 5 ingredients to be able to cure her, venturing through forests found with creatures of folklore.

+Reception

+Tom Bowen for Game Rant ranked it the tenth best Brazilian exclusive for the Sega Master System.